Before I helped 4,000 women

 In the end, I spent five years struggling to figure it out, then three years killing it once I did.
 We won multiple awards including 3x Inc. 5000 and Best Places to Work.
 This success got us on the radar of a publicly traded company, and I successfully sold and exited my business.

-Looking back, I unraveled the secrets of my success.
+Looking back, I discovered the secrets of my success.

 Every time I stumbled or felt self-doubt, the key to moving ahead relied upon three steps.